 People buy from people.
 In our digital world, exhibitions can give your business a unique marketing advantage - the opportunity to meet, connect and build rapport with prospects and customers face-to-face.
 Here's how to make the most of business exhibitions and events

 Going to a business exhibition is often seen as a big investment, particularly by small businesses.
 However, by investing in the short term, you can reap benefits in the long term, turning the leads collected at an exhibition into loyal customers.

 Choosing the right business exhibition

-To get the most out of your investment, it’s important to pick the right exhibitions and conferences.
+To get the most out of your investment, it’s important to pick the right exhibitions, trade shows and conferences.
 By doing your research and understanding what you want to achieve by attending, you can establish whether the event will match your objectives and deliver your target audience.
+Search for suitable

 If you're attending a business conference, it needs to have a strong speaker line-up to draw visitors to the event.
 Also make sure that the event's marketing strategy is focused on delivering the maximum visitors through the door, and ensuring these visitors are decision-makers.

 Ask the event organiser how they market the event and how they maximise visitor numbers.